Working with Updates

 Events inside updateShort constructors, normally, have lower priority and are broadcast to a large number of users, i.e. one of the chat participants started entering text in a big conversation (updateChatUserTyping).

 The updateShortMessage, updateShortSentMessage and updateShortChatMessage constructors are redundant but help significantly reduce the transmitted message size for 90% of the updates.
-They should be transformed to updateShort upon receival.
+They should be transformed to updateShort upon receipt.

 Two remaining constructors updates and updatesCombined are part of the Updates sequence.
 Both of them have the seq attribute, which indicates the remote Updates state after the generation of the Updates, and seq_start indicates the remote Updates state after the first of the Updates in the packet is generated.
 For updates, the seq_start attribute is omitted, because it is assumed that it is always equal to seq.